 Some years back, Post-Polio Syndrome was in the news.
 The NINDS determined that adults who survived polio as children were beginning to experience symptoms – some of them disabling – decades after they contracted the disease.
 Of course, no one knew this was even a possibility until just a few years ago.

 What if COVID-19 turns out to be similar?
 What if I send my children back to school in the fall and they wind up with COVID-19?
-What if they contract symptoms that might just look like a harmless cold now.
+Or what if they contract symptoms that might just look like a harmless cold now.
 Will there be ramifications years from now that will impact their health?

 Have you heard about the upside to this pandemic?
 Check out how one mom says she’s learned about the benefits of having twins during the pandemic.